-Dave Owen is a Professor of Law at UC College of the Law, San Francisco.
+Dave Owen is a Professor of Law and Associate Dean for Research at UC College of the Law, San Francisco.

 Professor Owen teaches courses in environmental, natural resources, water, and administrative law.
 He graduated from the University of California, Berkeley School of Law and from Amherst College.

 Prior to entering academia, Professor Owen practiced with Rossmann and Moore, a small San Francisco firm that specializes in complex water resource and land use litigation.
 His practice included work on major water allocation disputes involving the Sacramento/San Joaquin Bay-Delta and the Colorado River as well as the siting controversies surrounding the proposed Yucca Mountain nuclear waste repository.
 He clerked for Judge Samuel Conti of the United States District Court for the Northern District of California.
 Before law school, he worked as a geologist and regulatory compliance auditor for an environmental consulting firm.